 Looking for more information about PV solution in a SaS cloud environment?

 This is not news.
 The evolution of Pharmacovigilance is impacting the way we approach drug safety management of potential safety signals.

 Pharmacovigilance initially was a reactive function.
 Only after the infamous thalidomide tragedy, and others, did regulators and industry become attuned to their shared responsibility to be good stewards of approved products.

-Thanks to the work of dedicated experts worldwide, committed to ensuring data quality, compatibility and utility, we now have:
+We’ve come a long way since then thanks to the work of dedicated experts worldwide, committed to ensuring data quality, compatibility and utility, we now have:

 - Pages of standard code lists

 Not only are the systems and processes in place, we have moved the needle from a purely required practice to a truly value added activity – where patients, practitioners, medical product manufacturers and regulators alike view Pharmacovigilance for what it is: a means to take data from a variety of environments – be it controlled clinical trials or “glorified gossip” from the field – and evaluate it for trends or signals, that can be validated or discarded.